Introduction

 Bastions

-Our article on Bastions digs into a lot of the fun things that you can do with Bastions, but the ability to craft Uncommon magic items is, without questions, absurdly powerful.
+Our article on Bastions digs into a lot of the fun things that you can do with Bastions, but the ability to craft Uncommon magic items in huge quantities without downtime is, without question, absurdly powerful.
 The abundance of useful Uncommon magic items, many of which don’t require attunement, presents a massive balance problem.
 A clever player could churn out Wands of Missiles and make level 7 Magic Missile their go-to attack option in place of weapons or cantrips, and that’s among the least interesting options.

 The only limitations are the level 9 requirement and your DM deciding to use the Bastions sytem, which is explicitly an optional rule, but it was also one of the big selling points of the 2024 DMG.